SalesforceCommerceCloud/b2c-crm-sync/README.md

 npm run crm-sync:test:cli
 ```

 > Please note that not all CLI commands have test-coverage (most of the B2C commands do, only some SFDC commands do).
 That said, you shouldn't expect to see any test failures.
-We're always looking for more tests -- if you're interested in an Architect Success Hoody.
+We're always looking for more tests -- if you're interested in contributing back to this project :).

 #### Exercise the B2C Commerce Unit Tests
 2. Execute the B2C Commerce unit-tests to verify that the B2C Commerce cartridge and OCAPI Hook code is trustworthy.